MyNameIsTakenOMG/azure-ai-solution-engineer/README.md

    - To make an OCR request to ImageAnalysis, specify the analysis features as TEXT.
    - The results of the Read OCR function are returned synchronously, either as JSON or the language specific object of a similar structure.
 These results are provided as a complete result and broken down by `page, then words, and then lines`.
 Additionally, the text values are included at both the `line` and `word` levels, making it easier to read entire lines of text if you don't need to extract text at the individual `word` level.
 ## Extract data from forms with Azure Document Intelligence
+ - What is Azure Document Intelligence?
+Azure Document Intelligence is one of many Azure AI Services, cloud-based artificial intelligence (AI) services with REST APIs and client library SDKs that can be used to build intelligence into your applications.
+Azure Document Intelligence uses Optical Character Recognition (OCR) capabilities and deep learning models to extract text, key-value pairs, selection marks, and tables from documents.
+OCR captures document structure by creating bounding boxes around detected objects in an image.
+The locations of the bounding boxes are recorded as coordinates in relation to the rest of the page.
+Azure Document Intelligence services return bounding box data and other information in a structured form with the relationships from the original file.
+To build a high-accuracy model from scratch, people need to build deep learning models, use a large amount of compute resources, and face long model training times.
+These factors could make a project infeasible.
+Azure Document Intelligence provides underlying models that have been trained on thousands of form examples.
+The underlying models enable you to do high-accuracy data extraction from your forms with little to no model training.
+   - Azure Document Intelligence service components:
+     - Document analysis models: which take an input of JPEG, PNG, PDF, and TIFF files and return a JSON file with the location of text in bounding boxes, text content, tables, selection marks (also known as checkboxes or radio buttons), and document structure.
+     - Prebuilt models: which detect and extract information from document images and return the extracted data in a structured JSON output.
+Azure Document Intelligence currently supports prebuilt models for several forms, including: W-2 forms, Invoices, Receipts, ID documents, Business cards.
+     - Custom models: custom models extract data from forms specific to your business.
+Custom models can be trained through the Azure Document Intelligence Studio.
+ - Get started with Azure Document Intelligence
+   - Subscribe to a resource: A Azure AI Service resource / A Azure Document Intelligence resource
+   - Understand Azure Document Intelligence file input requirements:
+     - Format must be JPG, PNG, BMP, PDF (text or scanned), or TIFF.
+     - The file size must be less than 500 MB for paid (S0) tier and 4 MB for free (F0) tier.
+     - Image dimensions must be between 50 x 50 pixels and 10000 x 10000 pixels.
+     - The total size of the training data set must be 500 pages or less.
+   - Decide what component of Azure Document Intelligence to use: After you have collected your files, decide what you need to accomplish.
+     - To use OCR capabilities to capture document analysis, use the Layout model, Read model, or General Document model.
+     - To create an application that extracts data from W-2s, Invoices, Receipts, ID documents, Health insurance, vaccination, and business cards, use a prebuilt model.
+These models do not need to be trained.
+Azure Document Intelligence services analyze the documents and return a JSON output.
+     - To create an application to extract data from your industry-specific forms, create a custom model.
+This model needs to be trained on sample documents.
+After training, the custom model can analyze new documents and return a JSON output.
+ - Train custom models: Azure's Azure Document Intelligence service supports supervised machine learning.
+You can train custom models and create composite models with form documents and JSON documents that contain labeled fields.
+To train a custom model:
+   - Store sample forms in an Azure blob container, along with JSON files containing layout and label field information
+     - You can generate an ocr.json file for each sample form using the Azure Document Intelligence's Analyze document function.
+Additionally, you need a single fields.json file describing the fields you want to extract, and a labels.json file for each sample form mapping the fields to their location in that form.
+   - Generate a shared access security (SAS) URL for the container.
+   - Use the Build model REST API function (or equivalent SDK method).
+   - Use the Get model REST API function (or equivalent SDK method) to get the trained model ID.
+   - **Or**, Use the Azure Document Intelligence Studio to label and train.
+There are two types of underlying models for custom forms custom template models or custom neural models.
+     - Custom template models accurately extract labeled key-value pairs, selection marks, tables, regions, and signatures from documents.
+Training only takes a few minutes, and more than 100 languages are supported.
+     - Custom neural models are deep learned models that combine layout and language features to accurately extract labeled fields from documents.This model is best for **semi-structured or unstructured documents**.
+ - Use Azure Document Intelligence models
+   - Using the API: To extract form data using a custom model, use the **analyze document** function of either a supported SDK, or the REST API, while supplying model ID (generated during model training).
+This function starts the form analysis. which you can then request the result to get the analysis.
+A successful JSON response contains **analyzeResult** that contains the content extracted and an array of pages containing information about the document content.
+   - Understanding confidence scores
+     - If the confidence values of the analyzeResult are low, try to improve the quality of your input documents.
+Depending on the use case, you might find that a confidence score of 80% or higher is acceptable for a low-risk application.
+For more sensitive cases, like reading medical records or billing statements, a score of 100% is recommended.
+ - Use the Azure Document Intelligence Studio
+   - The Azure Document Intelligence Studio currently supports the following projects:
+     - Document analysis models:
+       - Read: Extract printed and handwritten text lines, words, locations, and detected languages from documents and images.
+       - Layout: Extract text, tables, selection marks, and structure information from documents (PDF and TIFF) and images (JPG, PNG, and BMP).
+       - General Documents: Extract key-value pairs, selection marks, and entities from documents.
+     - Prebuilt models: To extract data from common forms(W-2s, Invoices, Receipts, ID documents, Health insurance, vaccination, and business cards.) with prebuilt models
+     - Custom models: When you use Azure Document Intelligence Studio to build custom models, **the ocr.json files, labels.json files, and fields.json** file needed for training are automatically created and stored in your storage account.
 ## Create an Azure AI Search solution
 ## Create a custom skill for Azure AI Search
 ## Create a knowledge store with Azure AI Search